DeklandSP/lax-study/README.md

 V0.08:
 Added HTML folder for additional webpages which will be used for additional features.
 I also created the coming soon page to show which features will be added in the future, however it will need to be stylized.
 - Christopher Szafranek

+V0.09:
+Added the HTML file called About us.
+That page just holds information about what we do and what the website will contain.
+I also added a prototype dropdown menu that will allow users to access different webpages.
+This dropmenu will need to be added to all page I will put the css used for it in its own seperate file and we can just link it to other pages.
+- Declan S P McCormack